oxidizing/sihl/README.md

 * Type-safe query builder: The compiler will tell you if your SQL queries are not valid
 * Native: It will be possible to access libraries form the OCaml ecosystem and compiling the backend to an executable *while sharing business logic with the frontend*

+## Status of the project

+The project is WIP and the APIs are not stable yet.
+Nevertheless we have [one project](https://oxidizing.io/#projects) in production that uses Sihl.

 ## License

 Copyright (c) 2020 [Oxidizing Systems GmbH](https://oxidizing.io/)